Groot: Rocket Raccoon and Groot - 2016

 According to Diamond Comic Distributors, Rocket Raccoon and Groot #1 was the 15th best-selling comic book in January 2016.

 Jesse Schedeen of IGN gave Rocket Raccoon and Groot #1 a grade of 7.8 out of 10, writing, "This new series may not feel terribly "all-new" or "all-different," but it features a proven creative team exploring the continued misadventures of Rocket and Groot.
 It's tough to go wrong with that.
 Unlike some Guardians comics, this series quickly finds its niche and promises interesting wrinkles to come for both characters."

 I Am Groot - 2017

-According to Diamond Comic Distributors, I Am Groot #1was the 71st best-selling comic book in May 2017.
+According to Diamond Comic Distributors, I Am Groot #1 was the 71st best-selling comic book in May 2017.

 Alexander Jones of Comics Beat called I Am Groot #1 a "charming, colorful tale," saying, "Thankfully, I Am Groot is the beginning of something good.
 All the pieces are there story-wise, art-wise, and character-wise.
 Now the task is the new journey we’re taking with some ink and paper friends.
 Fans of the movies and fans of the original comics will find much to appreciate with this issue.
 Time to blast up the jams on your old cassette tape deck and enjoy with a smile."
 Baltimore Lauren of Bleeding Cool asserted, "Hastings delivers a strong narrative with the small tree creature-slash-assassin.
-Despite only speaking three words, he does inflect great emotion through Groot.
-Flaviano's art adds to it, as Groot is given a visible range of emotion to help the reader understand what he's saying.
-His overtly cartoony Groot stands out wonderfully well against the much more realistic Guardians (even Rocket), drawing the reader's eye to Groot in every panel he's in.
-This is a great trick, as it does show that Groot is the central focus.
-At the climax of the book, the art gets downright weird, but it's beautiful.
-The planet Terminal is presented as an eerie alternate world, with vibrant colors (thanks to Menyz).
-The colors are stunning throughout the whole book — he uses them well to set up the overall feel of each page.
-I honestly can't pick a favorite panel, since this whole book is beautiful to look at."
+Despite only speaking three words, he does inflect great emotion through Groot."